bybogdan/01_db/README.md

 - Add page with many stats to see different info about financial profile
 - PWA?
 - Try to use answer from api, to save time to not to call refetch
-- Try in GetServerSideProps to use trpc by context as in server/trpc/record (DONE)(BUT NOT SURE)
+- Try in GetServerSideProps to use trpc by context as in server/trpc/record (DONE)(BUT NOT SURE) (IT WAS MISTAKE) `To use GetServerSideProps you should have very good reason.
+In general it make app slower, because GetServerSideProps is blocking. (getStaticProps and getStaticPaths work better in most cases)`

+- should end rewriting from GetServerSideProps to getStaticProps and getStaticPaths.
+- on record page need to raise buttons, for easier interaction with them